Dickinson-COMP-491-492/website/docs/syllabus.md

 [PP05]: assignments/PP05-FinalPresentation.md
 [WA04]: assignments/WA04-EthicalCaseAnalysis.md
 [WA05]: assignments/WA05-EthicalCaseStudyBlogPost.md
+-->

 #### Assignment Scores

 Every assignment will receive an Assignment Score from 0-3 based on the scale and criteria shown below.
-The specific requirements for each assignment are provided in the assignment documents linked on the [Course Schedule](index.md) or below in the [491](#comp491-course-components-fall) and [492](#comp492-course-components-spring) Course Components sections.
+The specific requirements for each assignment are provided in the assignment documents linked on the [Course Schedule](index.md).

 Score | Criteria
 ------|----------